CodeWithAloha/uipa_org/docs/Getting-Started.md

 ![Image](https://github.com/CodeWithAloha/uipa/assets/15609358/98b0c91e-c540-4309-95f9-313e1d4234ad)

+At this point, you'll have at least two open terminal windows with servers running in them.

 To stop the servers, type a `Ctl-C` (hold control key down and type the `C` key) in each terminal window running a server.

 ## Visit the dev website